Awards and Appreciation, Dog News

 Dog wearing badge and his handle pose with a trophy.

-This year, Ironwood State Prison (ISP) Correctional Officer Jason Martin and K-9 Camo participated in this event for the first time and earned a first place award for Parcel Search in the narcotics division.
-According to Officer Martin, Camo is a 4-year-old yellow lab who graduated the K-9 academy in March of 2017.
-He has been trained to detect the odor of narcotics (marijuana, heroin, cocaine, and methamphetamine) and contraband (cell phones and tobacco).
+Ironwood State Prison (ISP) Correctional Officer Jason Martin and K-9 Camo competed for the first time, taking first place for Parcel Search.
+Camo is a 4-year-old yellow lab who graduated the K-9 academy in March 2017.
+He is trained to detect the odor of narcotics (marijuana, heroin, cocaine, and methamphetamine) and contraband (cell phones and tobacco).
 Camo has already discovered over $500,000 worth of narcotics and contraband in his short career.

 “He has earned 100 percent of my trust.
-I know when he gives an alert, there is going to be contraband and/or narcotics,” said Officer Martin.
+I know when he gives an alert, there is going to be contraband and/or narcotics,” said Martin.